Babinci/pomodoro-timerflow/memory-bank/productContext.md

 # Product Context

 This application helps users maintain focus and track tasks across web, mobile, and smartwatch devices.
 It provides real-time synchronization, task management, and customizable Pomodoro intervals to enhance productivity.

-The aim is to have tool for my life that maximizes effective work with clever planning.
-There will be brainstorming about adapting best system of management with pomodoro into application.
-There will be some graphs of pomodoro sessions to allow for customization (like short- long interval) After brainstormin there will be solution in app to have simple system for doing very effective work.
-It should support in nice way strategic planing of life and going in right direction, based on best knowledge, with support of ai models- to have talk with user about strategy, plans and with that- assigning very precise tasks to do.
-It could even have deep research inside app or rag system with specialized knowledge about task management (using finetuned for that models).
-It can even have some posibility to have guided relaxation during work cycle (wimhof, science based best research methods, even ancient east methods for mindfullness during break).
-Very nice also with tasks visual graphs would be to have different colours for different types of task- to plan different activities like singing and programming- to be able to not be exhausted by doing different types of activities.
+## Vision

+The aim is to have a tool for my life that maximizes effective work with clever planning.

+## Key Features

+*   **Brainstorming:** Adapting the best system of management with Pomodoro into the application.
+*   **Customizable Pomodoro Sessions:** Graphs of Pomodoro sessions to allow for customization (like short- long interval).
+*   **Effective Work System:** A simple system for doing very effective work.
+*   **Strategic Planning:** Support for strategic planning of life and going in the right direction, based on the best knowledge.
+*   **AI Support:**
+    *   AI models to talk with the user about strategy and plans.
+    *   Assigning very precise tasks to do.
+    *   Deep research inside the app or RAG system with specialized knowledge about task management (using fine-tuned models).
+*   **Guided Relaxation:** Possibility to have guided relaxation during the work cycle (Wim Hof, science-based best research methods, even ancient east methods for mindfulness during break).
+*   **Task Visualization:** Visual graphs with different colors for different types of tasks to plan different activities like singing and programming, to be able to not be exhausted by doing different types of activities.